Niddy-noddy: Other skein winders

-The closest tools similar to a niddy-noddy are the swift, and the spinner's weasel.
-Some swifts need to be attached to a table, and even folding models tend to be a bit inconvenient to fold and carry and thus are not as portable as a niddy-noddy.
-While the swift has other uses (mainly being to hold skeins for balling), it is not as convenient as the niddy-noddy for creating a skein, nor does it allow one to calculate the yardage as easily.
-A spinner's weasel is also not portable, however it does measure the yardage, and is faster and easier to use.
+The closest tools similar to a niddy-noddy are the swift and the spinner's weasel.
+Some swifts need to be attached to a table, and even folding models tend to be a bit inconvenient to fold and carry, and thus are not as portable as a niddy-noddy.
+While swifts are useful for holding skeins for balling, they are not as convenient as niddy-noddies for winding skeins, nor are they as useful for calculating length, since expandable swifts don't wrap yarn tightly around a known circumference.
+The spinner's weasel is also not portable, but measures length more efficiently than a niddy-noddy and can be used while spinning.